RTurney/Gilded-Rose/js-jest/README.md

 * add conjured feature
 * updatequality reduces item's value
 * updateQuality updates sellIn date
-* updateQuality will not take an item's value below 0

 #### Tests in production

 * items have a sellin value
 * tems have a quality value
 * at the end of each day both values are lowered
+* Once the sellin date has passed, quality drops 2x faster
+* updateQuality will not take an item's value below 0

 #### Tests to build